Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 Is Either Site Good for Dating?

-Both the Plenty of Fish dating app and Okcupid are good ways to meet people and get dates, but you must have your profile set up properly for any dating site to yield results.
+Both the Plenty of Fish dating app and Okcupid are worth trying out at least once as a way to meet people and potentially start a new relationship, but regardless of the app you're using, the quality of your profile is critical to getting replies and dates.
 That means having quality pictures and a complete profile that isn't boring or negative.
-Learning how to send good first messages is equally important.
-I personally found OKC to have a better response rate.
+Learning how to send catchy first messages is equally important.
+I personally found OKC to have a better response rate in the past, but I have dated people from both apps.

 On Plenty of Fish, I have noticed that after you send one or two messages, your profile becomes more visible on the site and you get more views and interaction.
-On both dating sites, I recommend sending multiple, well-written messages.
-Always ask for a date in the third or fourth message if the conversation is going well.
+I'm not sure if that's still the case.
+On both dating sites, I recommend sending multiple, well-written messages and ask for a date in the third or fourth message if the conversation is going well.